-The 600 acres of parkland that surround the Ballyfin are the perfect escape for kids on vacation, from exploring the grounds, to going on a pony trek, joining in with a treasure hunt and dressing up in period costumes, the little ones will never have a dull moment.
+The 600 acres of parkland that surround the Ballyfin are the perfect escape for young visitors, from exploring the grounds, to going on a pony trek, joining in with a treasure hunt or dressing up in period costumes, little ones will never have a dull moment.

 With 600 acres of grounds surrounding the hotel, there is something to keep everyone occupied.
 Rambling through the gardens, boating across the picturesque lake and exploring the follies and medieval ruins are a great way to while away an afternoon.
 For those who fancy something a bit more action packed, try some clay pigeon shooting and archery, followed by an hour or two with majestic birds of prey such as eagles, falcons, hawks and owls.

 If the weather isn't great, don't panic, there is plenty to do inside the traditional country house.
 The 80ft library has roaring log fires, sofas you can sink into and over 5000 books to while away the hours.
 There is also the Ballfin costume department, which is a treasure trove of fantastic clothing dating back to the Regency era.